 Dispute the information with the credit bureau

-If you are unsuccessful removing the collection account, stay focused and continue to dispute with the credit bureaus, periodically.
-Escalate the dispute by sending a certified letter via USPS courier.
+If you are unsuccessful in removing the collection account, stay focused and continue to dispute with the credit bureaus, periodically.
+Escalate the dispute by sending a certified letter via the USPS courier.

 One thing to keep in mind, credit bureaus are not your enemy.
 They only report information shared with them.
 It is up to you to maintain the accuracy of your credit report.
 Persistence and consistency can lead to a satisfying result.